zrythm/zrythm/doc/user/playback-and-recording/overview.rst

 Playhead
 --------
-The Playhead is the current position in the song.
+The playhead is the current position in the song.
+It is displayed as a red line inside arrangers.

 Position
 --------